What Are The Three Types of Trauma?

 Bullying undoubtedly affects someone’s self-esteem and self-worth.
 The more people “gang up” on you, the more their actions can impact your sense of safety in the world.
 Additionally, bullying can make it challenging to form meaningful relationships, as it can feel hard to trust other people.

 As the use of social media continues to grow, so does cyberbullying.
-Parents and caregivers, watch this series on cyberbullying to learn more about this societal epidemic.

 Complex trauma refers to experiencing chronic trauma with long-term emotional and physical symptoms.

 This kind of trauma may be the most severe- it can ultimately affect someone’s development and sense of safety in the world.
 When a child endures complex trauma, they may experience severe psychological distress.

 Complex trauma in childhood often includes a combination of the following variables:

 - Prolonged neglect and real or perceived abandonment